celestiaorg/orchestrator-relayer/docs/architecture/adr-001-initial-QGB-p2p-network.md

 ## Context

 The QGB V2 will rely on a P2P network to exchange attestations signatures.
 This comes after deciding that using the state will result in state bloat, and using block data will always have an opportunity cost for validators.
-Thus, we will rely on a P2P network for exchanging attestations' signatures between orchestrators and relayers .
+Thus, we will rely on a P2P network for exchanging attestations' signatures between orchestrators and relayers.

 An attestation signature can be identified by the `(nonce,orchestrator,type)` tuple: